Wooden toy train: Some track and layout geometry

 Though not all manufacturers use the same system for their track piece designs some principle standards have evolved, as the geometry involved with track systems tends to pose the same problems to everyone.
 The first question may be how to divide the circle.
-The standard for wooden tracks is eight pieces.
+The standard for wooden tracks is eight pieces with diameter of 40 cm.
 The next important length is the diameter of the circle made of a line along the center of the tracks.
 This length is useful for figures such as an eight with the crossing at right angles, a simple L-figure, a bulge to one side or a spectacles or Mickey Mouse head, to name the simplest.

 A division in two gives a handy piece of straight track.
 For the figure eight one could use two straight pieces to go underneath and a bridge made to the same length to cross over the other straights.
 If one wants a crossing on the same level, the diameter can be divided by three and a crossing piece made with straights of that length.
 Of course one can also produce pieces of a quarter diameter length to put to the left and right of a central bridge piece that is half the length of the diameter.
 As one can see, it is useful to determine the length of the straight tracks by dividing the diameter of the circle made by the curves.
 Brio uses lengths of half, quarter and eighth as well as a third and sixth.
+You can also find track sets with straight tracks of length 3/8 of diameter.
+While bends differ by millimeters at most among the manufacturers, the differences in straight tracks differ much more.
+However, the lengths of multiples of 5 cm should be compatible.

 To solve problems of offset produced by points that branch out at the same angle producing parallel tracks, it is also useful to design such points and switches so that one of the short straights can compensate the offset.
 An easy way to design points is by tracing a long and a curved track to the same piece using the same connecting point as the origin.
 Such a merged piece can thus serve as a curve for one branch and a straight for the other while using the same dimensions as the other pieces.